 Expatriates retirees widely agree that the cost of living in Panama is much more affordable than other popular destinations.
 The renting cost near the city’s main streets would be $700 – $900 US per month.
 Besides, all the inexpensive clothing, bedding, and dinners attract more and more expats moving to Panama.

 There are many expatriates living in Panama.
 Though Spanish is the official language, English is considered the second language of Panama, and most of the local residents can speak English fluently.

 5. Politically Stable

 Panama has an open and stable political system.
-Due to a continuing economic growth, more and more foreigners are willing to invest in Panama, and this again promotes economic prosperity.
-The political and economic stability have made Panama a safe country to stay.
+Due to continuing economic growth, more and more foreigners are willing to invest in Panama, and this again promotes economic prosperity.
+The political and economic stability has made Panama a safe country to stay.

 6. Clean Water